Istiaq-Alam/Mine-Server-resource/Custom Traders Commands/2_Cordinates.md

 # Trader Coordinates
+NB : yRot - The y-rotation that the villager is facing in degrees.
+0=South, 90=West, 180=North, 270=East.
+xRot - The x-rotation that the villager is facing in degrees.
+Positive values look downward and negative values look upward.
+0=facing forward, 90=facing straight down, -90=facing straight up

 |  # | Floor | Trader Name                 | Coordinates (X Y Z) | Status |
 | -: | :---: | --------------------------- | :-----------------: | :----: |